marko-knoebl/slides/sections/python-intermediate/45-sharing-and-publishing-packages-en.md

 ## Sharing and publishing packages

-Python code can be "packaged" and with other users / other projects
+Python code can be "packaged" and shared with other users / other projects

 ## Sharing and publishing packages